SkyRL

 """

-Override to avoid pickling the server thread and the threading.Event object, which are not picklable.
+Override to avoid pickling the server thread, which is not picklable.

 Needed when passing InferenceEngineClient as an argument to async_run_ray_method(), mainly for